 As the time goes by, I realized that a place became mainstream and touristy because that place had something special.
 I realized, during my trip to Bali and Bromo.
 For years I underestimated them, like it’s too crowded, everybody goes to Bali, too mainstream.
 But the moment I joined these crowd and stepped my feet to this mainstream places, I was totally blown away, that’s when my eyes were opened, and so far I never regret visiting touristy places.

 Nestled in the heart of Bangkok City, Grand Palace has become a sacred place, home for the king and his entire administrative seat of government for 150 years.
 With an extensive area of 218,400 meter square, it housed the center of the kingdom and government.
 The complex is surrounded by white walls, now it’s time for me to discover what’s behind that wall.
+Grand Palace is one of the things to do in Bangkok that you shouldn’t skip.

 The first area I encountered after the main entrance was a hallway with mural painting on the walls.
 These beautiful paintings tell stories about Ramayana, the battle of good and evil.
 I was thinking if the history in this world is actually related to each other.
 Even though the Ramayana story is known as a part of Indian culture, but why in Thailand, also in Indonesia share the same thing, somehow they were connected, weren’t they?